pydata/pydata-sphinx-theme/docs/user_guide/web-components.rst

 :bdg-secondary-line:`secondary outline`
 :bdg-success-line:`success outline`

-Here are some of the available buttons, also using semantic colors:
+Here are some of the available button-style links, also using semantic colors:

 .. grid:: auto